worldpotato/LaTeX-Template/README.md

-This is my template for all the work at the HM.
+#My template for LaTeX documents.

-It is based on the KOMA scripts.
+It is based on the KOMA scripts and aims for documents with mathematical and software development topics.

+You can find an example in the current [releases](https://github.com/worldpotato/HM-LaTeX-Template/releases "releases")